ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     export GRPC_VERBOSITY=DEBUG
     export GRPC_TRACE=all

-Run the PyAedt script(make sure it is trying to connect to the same port as the GRPC server).
+Run the PyAEDT script(make sure it is trying to connect to the same port as the GRPC server).
 Capture the output as the client.txt file.
 Send all the logs generated to Ansys Support.